oelin/automatic-differentiation/README.md

-# automatic-differentiation
+# Automatic Differentiation

-A toy automatic differentiation engine written in Python
+A toy automatic differentiation engine written in Python.